orchestron-orchestrator/sorespo/docs/tutorials/run-on-codespaces.md

 #### Configuration at Layer 3 - The Device Layer

-At this layer, we have the vendor proprietary device YANG models.
+The vendor proprietary device YANG models are located on this layer.
 The YANG modules are organized in directories by device and software version:

 * For Cisco IOS-XR: `sorespo/gen/yang/CiscoIosXr_24_1_ncs55a1`
 * For Jupiper JUNOS: `JuniperCRPD_23_4R1_9`
 * For Nokia SR-Linux: `NokiaSRLinux_25_3_2`

+Retrieve the configuration for `layer2`:
 ```
 make get-config3
 ```

-This returns several hundred lines of XML defining the full configuration of each of the core router devices.
-We can see from the XML namespaces ( `xmlns="urn:nokia.com:srlinux:`) that these are the vendor models.
+The output is several hundred lines of XML defining the full configuration of each of the core router devices.
+The XML namespaces
+( `xmlns="urn:nokia.com:srlinux:`) indicate that these are the vendor models.

 ## Adding a new Core Router to the Topology